Gladiators (1992 British TV series): Injuries

 Working as a Gladiator carried significant risks in events, with several of those who partook in the show later retiring after suffering serious injury in competition, whether during the series, or during the live shows.
-The most significant retirement was that of Helen O'Reilly (Panther) – during an event that was televised, she suffered a serious accident when she fell head first onto crash mats, receiving severe neck and back injuries; while she recovered and later returned, she was forced to retire when the effects of the accident caused problems.
+The most significant retirement was that of Helen O'Reilly (Panther) – during an event that was televised, she suffered a serious accident when she fell head first onto crash mats in the game Tilt, receiving severe neck and back injuries; while she recovered and later returned, she was forced to retire when the effects of the accident caused problems.
 Other retirements caused by injuries included: